afrind/draft-rush/draft-kpugin-rush.md

 dependent.

 For AAC codec:
-- "Audio Data" are 1 or more AAC samples, prefixed with Audio Specific Config (ASC) header defined in {{!ISO14496-3}}
+- "Audio Data" are 1 or more AAC samples, prefixed with Audio Specific Config (ASC) header defined in `ISO 14496-3`
 - Binary concatenation of all AAC samples in "Audio Data" from consecutive audio frames, without data loss MUST produce VALID AAC bitstream.

 For OPUS codec: